Betty Faria

 Elisabeth Maria Silva de Faria known professionally as Betty Faria (born May 8, 1941 in Rio de Janeiro) is a Brazilian actress.

 She is best known for her interpretation of the title character in the 1989 telenovela Tieta.

 She (co-won with Zezé Motta on Night Angels) the award for best actress at the 1987 Gramado Film Festival for "Anjos do Arrabalde" (or "Angels of the Outskirts").

+Personal life

+She was brought up as a Christian and later converted to Nichiren Buddhism in 1996.